-Operator: OTOYOL (Astaldi Group's share: 18.86%).
+Operator: OTOYOL (Astaldi Group's share: 18.14%).

 The investment refers to the design and construction under concession of a new motorway section in Turkey along the Gebze-Orhangazi-Izmir section for more than 426 km, including the Izmit Bay Bridge, the fourth longest suspension bridge in the world.
 The concession term is 22 years and four months, including a maximum of seven years for construction and roughly 19 years for operation.
 Development of the project and the subsequent operation phase have been split into separate functional lots, starting from June 2016.
-It should be noted that the motorway section was opened in August 2019 and the concession will be sold once the infrastructure has been completed.81
+The motorway section was opened in August 2019 and the concession will be sold once the infrastructure has been completed.
+At the date of preparation of this report, the group has signed a contractual addendum with the customer for the payment of the minimum guaranteed amount on a six-monthly rather than annual basis (as per the previous amendment) to mitigate possible exchange differences.